 The gray and damp days were punctuated by the green of moss growing on twisting vines.

 Vineyard cat among stubby, wintering ancient vines, originally planted during the 1890s, in Mokelumne River-Lodi's Peirano Estate.

 Winter pruner on a foggy January morning along Lodi's Alpine Rd.

-Poco sized birdhouse next to muscular ancient vine (Zinfandel planted in 1903) in Charlie Lewis Vineyard.
+Poco-sized birdhouse next to the muscular ancient vine (Zinfandel planted in 1903) in Charlie Lewis Vineyard.

 Stonum Vineyards tasting room and winery in January fog.

 Ring of blue oaks and recently mowed cover crop in Bokisch family's Terra Alta Vineyard at the end of January.